dhlab-epfl/historical-adapters/README.md

 ```
 python finetune_adapter.py
 ```
-[Note] If you are using 8 gpus, you can fine-tune the model under 1 hour!
-(I used 4 gpus, and it took about 6 hours 🤔)
+[Note] If you are using 8 gpus, you can fine-tune the model under 1 hour

 ## Inference

 ### lit-adapter generation

 https://github.com/Lightning-AI/lit-llama/blob/main/generate_adapter.py

 #### ScienceQA